 2022 Small Business Website Statistics – Design

-94% of people say web design is the reason they mistrust a website.
+94% say web design is why they mistrust a website.

 94% of negative feedback on a website is related to design.

-94% of people who are familiar with a website design will not return to a website if they believe the design has degraded.
+94% of people familiar with a website design will not return to a website if they believe the design has degraded.